 NACUBO recognizes the need for specialized training and mentoring for new chief business officers, and offers a number of programs that balance experience and expertise with practical application to increase new business officers' organizational, personal, and technical competencies.

 The annual New Business Officers Program is designed to provide resources, information and guidance through an intensive two-day workshop immediately preceding the NACUBO Annual Meeting.
 Participants examine the current complexities of the role and learn from experienced chief business officers, presidents, provosts, NACUBO experts and other pivotal higher education representatives.
 New Business Officers Program attendance is limited to chief business and financial officers who report directly to the president or chancellor and who have been in their current positions for less than three years.
 The program boasts more than 500 alumni.

-NACUBO has created a Mentoring Program to support new chief business officers in achieving professional success and to provide seasoned CBOs an opportunity to give back to the profession.
-Recent alumni of the New Business Officers workshop receive an invitation to apply for the Mentoring Program each spring.
-The current application deadline is May 31, 2019.
+NACUBO created a members-only Mentoring Program to support new chief business officers in achieving professional success and to provide seasoned CBOs an opportunity to give back to the profession.
 For more information, or to volunteer as a mentor, contact Maryann Terrana.